oneoffcoder/py-pair/docs/source/deepdives.rst

 Binary association
 ------------------

 The association between binary variables have been studied prolifically in the last 100 years :cite:`2010:choi,1970:cox,1984:reynolds,2020:ibm-proximities`.
 A binary variable has only two values.
 It is typical to re-encode these values into 0 or 1.
 How and why each of these two values are mapped to 0 or 1 is subjective, arbitrary and/or context-specific.
 For example, if we have a variable that captures the handedness, favoring left or right hand, of a person, we could map left to 0 and right to 1, or, left to 1 and right to 0.
 The 0-1 value representation of a binary variable's values is the common foundation for understanding association.
 Below is a contingency table created from two binary variables.
-Notice the main values of the tables are a, b, c, d.
+Notice the main values of the tables are `a`, `b`, `c` and `d`.

 - :math:`a = N_{11}` is the count of when the two variables have a value of 1
 - :math:`b = N_{10}` is the count of when the row variable has a value of 1 and the column variable has a value of 0